 The panel mediator will conduct a mediation between you and the landholder to try and reach a land access agreement.

 You will have to provide a draft land access agreement for the mediation.

 If you reach an agreement, you must get it approved by the minister for mining and industry or their delegate.

 If you can't reach an agreement

-If you can't reach an agreement, you may apply to the NT Civil and Administrative Council for a decision to be made.
+If you can't reach an agreement, you may apply to the NT Civil and Administrative Tribunal for a decision to be made.

 Share this page:URL copied!